The Last Days of Pompeii (1959 film): Plot

-Glaucus and Ione have fallen in love, and convinced that the Christians have been falsely accused, he heads to Herculanum to intervene in their favor with Ione's father, who has left Pompeii.
+Meanwhile, Glaucus and Ione have fallen in love.
+Convinced that the Christians have been falsely accused, he heads to Herculanum to intervene in their favor with Ione's father, who has left Pompeii.
 On his way, Glaucus is ambushed by the hooded men.
 He survives the attack, arriving injured at Ascanius's retreat.
-Meanwhile, Antonius follows Marcus's killer to the temple of Isis, discovering that the men in the hooded masks are working under Arbaces's orders.
-Antonius proceeds to Herculanum and informs Glaucus and Ascanius of his discovery; as proof, he tells them that the treasures stolen from the citizens of Pompeii are hidden in the temple of Isis.
-Once back in Pompeii, Antonius recruits the help of Helios and Caios, Glaucus's army friends.
+Meanwhile, Antonius follows Marcus's killer to the temple of Isis, discovering that the hooded men work under Arbaces's orders.
+Antonius proceeds to Herculanum and informs Glaucus and Ascanius of his discovery; as proof, he tells them that the treasures stolen from the citizens of Pompeii are hidden in the temple.
+Back in Pompeii, Antonius recruits the help of Helios and Caios, Glaucus's army friends.

-At the temple of Isis, Glaucus fights off both Arbaces and Gallinus, but he is thrown into a secret ditch and finds himself in a waterlogged underground chamber wrestling with a crocodile.
+At the temple of Isis, Glaucus fights off Arbaces and Gallinus but is thrown into a secret ditch and finds himself in a waterlogged chamber wrestling with a crocodile.
 He wins the fight and escapes the trap.
 Julia, the Consul's Egyptian mistress, is in fact the mastermind behind the crimes of the black-hooded men and the dirty dealing of Gallinus and Ascanius.
 They are raising funds to finance an uprising against the Roman Empire.
 She confesses this to Ascanius and stabs him, blaming Glaucus for the killing.
 Accused of murder, Glaucus is imprisoned near the Christians.
 Ione tries to come to his defense, but since she has converted to Christianity, she is also sent to prison.

-The Christians are tossed into the arena to be devoured by a lion, but Glaucus frees himself, slays the lion, and defeats two gladiators sent to kill him.
-A band of bow-men, who are actually Antonius and Glaucus' masked friends, arrive and open fire on the royal box, killing Gallinus.
-As the city troops arrive to stop them, Mount Vesuvius erupts.
+The Christians are tossed into the arena to be devoured by a lion, but Glaucus frees himself, slays the lion and defeats gladiators sent to kill him.
+Bow-men, who are actually Antonius and Glaucus' masked friends, arrive and open fire on the royal box, killing Gallinus.
+As the troops arrive to stop them, Mount Vesuvius erupts.
 In the chaos, everyone tries to escape.
-Julia and Arbaces are crushed at the temple of Isis by the goddess' toppling idol while trying to retrieve their treasure.
+Julia and Arbaces are crushed at the temple by Isis' toppling idol while trying to retrieve their treasure.
 Nydia is mortally wounded by falling debris, and Antonius remains by her side as the city is buried in ashes.
 Glaucus swims through a burning harbor.
 With Ione, he survives Pompeii's destruction, sailing toward open sea.